Mmmm – Apples

 Preheat oven to 350.
 Place the well-stirred filling into the bottom dough panel.
 Cover with second dough panel.
 Vent it to balance the heat and the moisture.
 Decorating tends to be part of the fun.

 Baking 45 minutes softens and sweetens the onions, plus provides a golden brown crust.
 The filling will be less drippy and better set if the pie is cooled somewhat before serving.
-If you do not want to wait that long, why not use a bowl rather than a plate, so nothing gets wasted.
+(If you desire to eat it immediately, possibly select a bowl and a spoon rather than a plate and a fork.)

 Update: The second time my baker (always bubbling with ideas) made onion pie, she chose to lightly cook the onion slices (along with adding a few pinches of flour for thickening) before placing the filling into the pie shell.
 She offered me a slice, warm but not hot, from the oven.
 The sense of onion seemed to have diminished, giving way to a simple melt-in-your-mouth spicy sweetness.